sheacurran311/Fandomly/replit.md

 User Feedback: "I AM BLOWN AWAY WITH HOW AMAZING YOU ARE!
 You are literally bringing my vision to life" - Platform successfully capturing the NIL opportunity vision.

-Personal Connection: User has direct family members who are ideal candidates:
+Personal Connection: User has direct family members who would benefit from the platform:
-- Brother: USA Olympic Aerial Jumper Medalist (perfect for Olympic athlete NIL)
+- Brother: USA Olympic Aerial Jumper Medalist
-- Nephew 1: College football player (Junior year) - active NIL eligibility
+- Nephew 1: College football player (Junior year)
-- Nephew 2: College football player (Freshman year) - starting NIL journey
+- Nephew 2: College football player (Freshman year)

-Target: Provide comprehensive onboarding tools for Olympic athletes and college football players to monetize their personal brands through fan engagement.
+Focus: Platform designed for all athletes and creators, with strong NIL compliance and Olympic athlete support built into the standard onboarding experience.

 # System Architecture